tcardoso2/vermon-web/README.md

   - module must export a PreAddPlugin function (even if it is empty);
   - module must export a PostAddPlugin function (even if it is empty);
   - module must export a ShouldStart function;
-  - module must export a Start function
+  - module must export a Start function;